Senior Lecturer / Lecturer in Law

-You will contribute to research informed learning and teaching at undergraduate and postgraduate levels focused on the law school’s suite of police training programmes.
-You will and undertake research, enterprise and scholarly activities, and income generation, contributing to the Faculty’s research profile.
+You will contribute to research informed learning and teaching at undergraduate and postgraduate levels focused primarily on the law school’s suite of police training programmes.
+Ideally, you also be able to contribute to teaching in the Law Schools Student Law Office.
+You will undertake research, enterprise and scholarly activities, and income generation, contributing to the Faculty’s research profile.

 For an informal discussion about the post, please contact Professor Michael Stockdale, Head of Northumbria Law School, by email firstname.lastname@example.org

 To apply for this vacancy please click 'Apply Now', and submit a covering letter, CV including research /education statements, and grants and publications list.
 Please highlight your highest quality research outputs up to a maximum of 4.
 In addition, candidates are asked to provide copies of the top 2 research outputs (Journal / book chapter /practice-based portfolio).
 Where possible candidates are asked to combine all of these documents into a single file.

 Northumbria University takes pride in, and values, the quality and diversity of our staff.
 We welcome applications from all members of the community.
 The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality and is a member of the Euraxess network, which delivers information and support to professional researchers.

 We welcome applications from the UK and across the world.Visit our web pages for details about the Information and Support for International Colleagues.